Does Soapy comply with any recognized health standards?

 How do you ensure the privacy of user images taken by the Soapy station?

-Soapy captures electronic images of individual users in order to produce data about the quality of handwashing (duration, surface coverage, etc.) across all users of that device.
-However, after the image is captured, it is transformed into a digital code that is not convertible back to a picture format.
+Soapy’s’ computer vision technology captures electronic images of unique users for hygiene compliance (reagent usage, duration, surface coverage, lathering time, etc.) across all users of our micro station.
+Furthermore, the captured images immediately transformed into a digital code that is not convertible to a picture format.
+Soapy doesn’t hold information about user identity.

 For what types of businesses is Soapy designed?

-We think the Soapy hygiene microstation is useful in any place where people come together!
-However, we believe institutions such as hospitals and other health care facilities, schools, community centers, and restaurants would see the most obvious benefit.
+Soapy’s hygiene micro stations are useful in any place where people come together!
+However, we believe that health care institutions and elderly care facilities, food and beverage production facilities, pharmaceutical and biotech, schools, community centers, hospitality business, would see the most apparent benefit.

 Is it difficult to install the Soapy hygiene microstation?
 What do you need?

-It’s very simple!
-All you need is a tap water connection, a 220/115 AC voltage point, and a drain.
-A user manual is provided, and you can always contact us if you have any questions.
+Everyone can do it!
+It’s as simple as a countertop water filtration unit!
+All you need is a tap water connection, a 220/110 AC voltage point, and a drain.
+An average installation takes 40-60 min.
+A user manual is provided, together with videos that will guide you through the process.
+Furthermore, you can always contact us if you have any questions.

 Do I need to wash with soap?
 Can’t I just use hand sanitizer?

-Hand sanitizer is fine to carry around in your purse or backpack, particularly to use before and after visiting friends or loved ones in a hospital or nursing home, but it is not a substitute for regular, effective handwashing.
+Hand sanitizer is okay to carry around in your purse or backpack, mainly to use before and after visiting friends or loved ones in a hospital or nursing home.
+Still, it is not a substitute for regular, effective handwashing.

 Are there any other dangers of hand sanitizer that I should know about?